 Cement Production.
-To produce cement, calcium carbonate (CaCO3) is heated in a kiln at a temperature of approximately 1,300° C (2,400° F), thus breaking the calcium carbonate into lime (CaO) and carbon dioxide (CO2) in a process known as calcination.
-This CO2 is emitted to the atmosphere and silica-containing materials are added to the lime to produce the intermediate product, clinker.
-The clinker is then allowed to cool and is mixed with a small amount of gypsum to produce portland cement (EPA, 2015).
+To produce cement, calcium carbonate ( $CaCO_3$ ) is heated in a kiln at a temperature of approximately 1,300° C (2,400° F), thus breaking the calcium carbonate into lime (CaO) and carbon dioxide ( $CO_2$ ) in a process known as calcination.
+This $CO_2$ is emitted to the atmosphere and silica-containing materials are added to the lime to produce the intermediate product, clinker.
+The clinker is then allowed to cool and is mixed with a small amount of gypsum to produce portland cement (EPA, 2018).
 The large amounts of energy required to drive this process are generated by the combustion of fossil fuels, which result in GHG process energy emissions.
 Additionally, fossil fuels are also required to extract and refine the fuels used in the cement manufacturing process (i.e., "precombustion" energy).

-To estimate process emissions, we first obtain an estimate of the total energy required to produce one ton of cement, which is reported as 4.77 million Btu (PCA, 2003).26 Next, WARM determines the fraction of this total energy that is associated with the various fuel types.
-Each fuel's share of energy is then multiplied by that fuel's carbon content to obtain CO_2 emissions for each fuel.
-EPA then conducts a similar analysis for fugitive methane (CH4) emissions, using fuel-specific CH4 coefficients.
-Finally, total process energy GHG emissions are calculated as the sum of GHG emissions, including both CO_2 and CH_4 , from all of the fuel types used in the production of one ton of cement.
+To estimate process emissions, EPA first obtained an estimate of the total energy required to produce one ton of cement, which is reported as 4.77 million Btu (PCA, 2003).
+Pext, WARM determines the fraction of this total energy that is associated with the various fuel types.
+Each fuel's share of energy is then multiplied by that fuel's carbon content to obtain $CO_2$ emissions for each fuel.
+EPA then conducted a similar analysis for fugitive methane (CH4) emissions, using fuel-specific CH4 coefficients.
+Finally, EPA calculated the total process energy GHG emissions as the sum of GHG emissions, including both CO2 and CH4, from all of the fuel types used in the production of one ton of cement.